apereo/cas/docs/cas-server-documentation/integration/ADFS-Integration.md

 <div class="alert alert-info"><strong>JCE Requirement</strong><p>It's safe to make sure you have the proper JCE bundle
 installed in your Java environment that is used by CAS, specially if you need to consume encrypted payloads issued by ADFS.
 Be sure to pick the right version of the JCE for your Java version.
 Java versions can be detected via the <code>java -version</code> command.</p></div>

 ## WsFed Configuration

 Adjust and provide settings for the ADFS instance, and make sure you have obtained the ADFS signing certificate and made it available to CAS at a location that can be resolved at runtime.

-To see the relevant list of CAS properties, please [review this guide](../configuration/Configuration-Properties.html#ws-fed-delegated-authentication).
+{% include {{ version }}/wsfed-delegated-authentication.md configKey="cas.authn.wsfed[0]" %}

 ## Encrypted Assertions